robinali34/blog_algorithms/_posts/2025-11-21-reductions-from-independent-set.md

 ---

 ## Q2: How do you reduce Independent Set to Vertex Cover?

+**Answer:** Use complement relationship.

+**Key Insight:**
+- S is an independent set ↔ V \ S is a vertex cover
+- Independent set of size k ↔ Vertex cover of size |V| - k

+**Hint:** If S is an independent set, then V \ S covers all edges (since no edge has both endpoints in S).
+This is a simple set complement transformation.

 ### 1. NP-Completeness Proof of Vertex Cover: Solution Validation